adelinus/beautiful-login-form/README.md

-Just a simple beautiful and responsive login form.
+Just a simple beautiful and not so responsive login form :)